amirongit/notecode/django.md

 `QuerySet`s represent collections of rows & may have any number of filters.<br>
 constructing `QuerySet`s does not trigger database I/O until they are evaluated.<br>
-Python-like slice operations, except negative indexes, add offsets & limits to `QuerySet`s.<br>
+python-like slice operations, except negative indexes, add offsets & limits to `QuerySet`s.<br>
-slicing `QuerySet`s does not evaluate them unless the step parameter is used.<br>
 sliced `QuerySet`s cannot be further refined.<br>
-Python-like indexing retrieves individual objects from `QuerySet`s.
+python-like indexing retrieves individual results from `QuerySet`s.

 field lookups build SQL `WHERE` clauses via `[Manager, QuerySet].[filter, exclude, get]`.<br>
 field lookups use the format `<model-attribute>__lookuptype=<value>`.<br>
-lookups can span related objects using the format `<related-object>__<model-attribute>__lookuptype=<value>`.
+lookups can span related model instances using the format `<related-object>__<model-attribute>__lookuptype=<value>`.

-for multi-valued relationships, `[Manager, QuerySet].filter` requires all conditions to match the same related row.<br>
+for multi-valued relationships, `[Manager, QuerySet].filter` requires all conditions to match the same related model instance.<br>
-on the other hand, chained calls allow different related rows to satisfy each condition.<br>
+chained calls allow different related model instances to satisfy each condition.<br>
-`[Manager, QuerySet].exclude` does not require all conditions to match the same row.
+`[Manager, QuerySet].exclude`, on the other hand, does not require all conditions to match the same related model instance.

-`F` expressions can reference model-field values, their components, or operations in queries.
+`F` expressions can reference aliases, model-field values, their components, or operations in queries.

 `QuerySet`s are cached upon evaluation, avoiding database I/O when they are re-evaluated.<br>
 partial evaluation of `QuerySet`s, such as slicing & random access, does not populate their cache.